Cos'è

 The first act was the EMIR regulation (n.684 / 2012 / EU) which made it mandatory in Europe to report details relating to transactions carried out in derivative financial instruments. (whether it is products listed on regulated markets or OTC) to the supervisory authorities (for Italy, Consob).

-This was followed by two regulatory interventions that have consistently expanded the mandatory scope of the LEI code: the community directive MIFID II (2014/65 / EU) on markets in financial instruments and the related implementing regulation MIFIR (600/2014).
 In order to develop a single European market for financial services, such legislation has among its main objectives the increase in the transparency of the markets and their supervision, the protection of investors and the improvement of transaction execution strategies.

 From 3 January 2018, with the entry into force of the MIFID II / MIFIR directive, all legal entities that have opened a securities account with financial intermediaries must have an LEI code.

-LOUs (Local Operating Units) are organizations authorized to issue LEI codes to legal entities that take part in financial transactions.
-The LOUs deal with the registration and renewal of LEI codes, provide any additional services and are the main point of contact for those who request the issuance of LEI codes.
 Accreditation is the process through which the GLEIF (Global Legal Entity Identifier Foundation) assesses the suitability of organizations wishing to operate within the Global LEI System as issuers of LEI codes and custodians of legal entity data.